 In recent years, it’s not unusual for new Pokémon forms to be introduced in an enhanced version, sequel or even remakes.
 Two of the new forms added in Ultra Sun and Ultra Moon are blatantly obvious from looking at the game boxes etc. These are actually new forms for Necrozma after its absorbed Solgaleo and Lunala’s powers respectively.

 The biggest surprise though is that new, numbered Pokémon have been added for the first time in-between generations.
-Granted, there are only 4 such Pokémon (5 if you count the currently unreleased Mythical), but it’s a game-changer all the same.
-These 4 Pokémon are all Ultra Beasts and can be encountered towards the very end of the game (or afterwards).
+Granted, there are only 5 such Pokémon, but it’s a game-changer all the same.
+4 of these Pokémon are Ultra Beasts and can be encountered towards the very end of the game (or afterwards).
+Meanwhile the last Pokémon is a Mythical, obtained via events.

 2. Necrozma Takes The Stage